icepack/icepack/README.md

 Unit tests can be run by invoking `make test`.

 The [examples repository](https://github.com/danshapero/icepack-examples) contains example programs demonstrating the use of icepack for real applications.
-These include pre- and post-processing scripts in python, which you should hopefully have.
+These include pre- and post-processing scripts in python.
 A helper library is included in the directory `python/`, which will be built and installed automatically along with the rest of icepack.